tshort/REPLinModule.jl/README.md

 # REPLinModule

-This is a basic sticky REPL mode that allows you to evaluate code in a module.
+This is a basic sticky REPL mode for Julia that allows you to evaluate code in a module.
 By default, the "active module" for this mode is `Base`.
 To change the active module, use `REPLinModule.set(mod)`.
 The active module is shown as part of the prompt.

-Initiate this mode by hitting the `}` key (left curly bracket).
+Initiate this mode by hitting the `}` key (right curly bracket).
 To leave this mode, hit the backspace key at a new line.
-Note that the help and shell REPL modes are available, but they revert back to the normal Julia prompt after they finish.
+Note that the help and shell REPL modes are available, but they revert back to the normal Julia prompt after finishing.

 ```julia